Barry Soper: Spy agency's Huawei ban conveniences Government

 The timing of the super spy agency's ban on Huawei being involved with Spark's 5G Internet rollout was convenient for the Government.

-And given the suspicions, for that's all they are, that the giant telco has the ability to spy on countries that use their product in the way Spark was intending, the GCSB will also have made the Five Eyes spy network which includes us and US, Britain, Australia and Canada breathe easier.
+And given the suspicions (for that's all they are) that the giant telco has the ability to spy on countries that use their product in the way Spark was intending, the GCSB will also have made the Five Eyes spy network which includes NZ, the US, Britain, Australia and Canada breathe easier.

 A cynic could say we're more relaxed about being spied on by the Americans, think of Waihopai, than we are the Chinese.